sapcc/tenso/README.md

 | `TENSO_DB_HOSTNAME` | `localhost` | Hostname of the database server. |
 | `TENSO_DB_PORT` | `5432` | Port on which the PostgreSQL service is running on. |
 | `TENSO_DB_CONNECTION_OPTIONS` | *(optional)* | Database connection options. |

+TODO env vars for only API and for only worker